-Flu season is here and experts are concerned
+Flu season is here, and experts are concerned

 - This year's flu vaccine may also provide inadequate protection, some experts say

 (CNN)Last year's seasonal flu vaccine effectiveness was just 42%, the US Centers for Disease Control and Prevention estimated.
-Even if vaccinated, then, people had inadequate protection against the flu.
+Even if vaccinated, people had inadequate protection against the flu.

-This limited effectiveness was due to a mutation that occurred in the influenza A (H3N2) vaccine strain, according to a new study published Monday in the journal Proceedings of the National Academy of Sciences.
+This limited effectiveness was due to a mutation that occurred in the influenza A (H3N2) vaccine strain, according to a study published Monday in the journal Proceedings of the National Academy of Sciences.
 This vaccine mutation resulted from an egg-based manufacturing process commonly used today.

 This year's flu vaccine may also be imperfect, said Scott Hensley, author of the new study and an associate professor at the University of Pennsylvania.
 Add to that, he said, "this could end up being a pretty bad flu season."